powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 ### Running the Sensor via CLI parameters

-The following CLI command shows how to launch an instance of HWPC Sensor with the same configuration as [above](hwpc-sensor.md#running-the-sensor-with-a-configuration-file), again two example are provided for both possible output:
+The following CLI command shows how to launch an instance of HWPC Sensor with the same configuration as [above](hwpc-sensor.md#running-the-sensor-with-a-configuration-file).
+One example is provided for each possible output:

 !!! example "Examples using a CLI Parameters"

     === "CLI with MongoDB Output"

         ```sh
         docker run --rm \
           --net=host \